Yo! Podcast #003 – Jess Eddy – Product Designer, Founder UI Goodies

 Rob: My two cents here is...
 I mean, they've shut down so many things...
 I actually need to link the Killed by Google landing page that just dropped I think two weeks ago where they just listed everything they've kind of shut down.
 And it seems to be getting a little bit more aggressive.
 They've got 1.5 billion Gmail users, I think it's per month, and maybe this just wasn't enough traction, maybe it's just simply a binary decision like that, it was just not enough traction.

 Jess: Yeah.
-And I think a product like Google Inbox is really valuable to, like, everyone that's in our bubble, you know?
+And I think a product like Google Inbox is really valuable to everyone that's in our bubble, you know?
 But if you talk to mainstream America, I don't think anyone in mainstream America is upset about Google Inbox going away.
 I don't know, I could be wrong.
-But, you know, nicely designed products like that tend to appeal to a very small part of the population that Google actually serves, so, I don't know, it could not have been...yeah, like you said, it just could not have gotten enough traction.
+But nicely designed products like that tend to appeal to a very small part of the population that Google actually serves, so, I don't know, it could not have been...yeah, like you said, it just could not have gotten enough traction.

 Rob: Yeah.
 You know what, I don't care what they say, there's literally no easy-to-access news function on mobile, so, it sucks.
 So, one of your more recent side projects UI Goodies is doing great.
 For those who don't know, Jess has an excellent website curating design resources at uigoodies.com, now features over 300 resource, 15 categories.
 Why do you think it had such a great reception?

 Jess: Yeah, that's a great question.
-I mean, I think in part, like, there's just a timing to these things, and sometimes you get lucky, and, you know, you just publish something at the right time and it just tends to get traction.
+I mean, I think in part there's just a timing to these things, and sometimes you get lucky, and you just publish something at the right time and it just tends to get traction.
 But with UI Goodies, I was solving a pain point that I had, so I guess I was scratching my own issues to an extent.
 And I was keeping track of all these great design resources in text files and other, sort of, unmanageable ways.
 So I decided to make something of it, and, it created a lot of value for me personally, and I believe it created a lot of value for the community as well.
-And, you know, I got such great feedback when I launched UI Goodies.
-I was almost beside myself, like, everyone was so thankful and just giving me so much love, and, that was really meaningful, and it really made it worth it to me.
+And I got such great feedback when I launched UI Goodies.
+I was almost beside myself everyone was so thankful and just giving me so much love, and, that was really meaningful, and it really made it worth it to me.